Jogi-official/Angular-Final-Project-/README.md

 ## Short Comings
-1. WebApp is not responsive because for grid system Bootstrap was used
+1. WebApp is not responsive

 ## Development server